SoftUni-Internal/interactive-content/EN/00-Defining-Classes/04-Methods.md

 The `hashCode()` method returns the **integer** hash code value of the object.

-The hash code is always the same if the object has not change.
+The hash code is always the same if the object has not changed.

 ```java
 Car car = new Car();